How Applicant Tracking Systems Work and How to Optimize Your Resume for ATS

 How do recruiters and hiring managers use applicant tracking systems (ATS)?

-To get a better understanding of how your file moves through an ATS, let's take a look at the features of Taleo specifically.
+To get a better understanding of how your file moves through an ATS, let's look at the features of Taleo specifically.

-Disqualification and pre-screening questions help recruiters ensure they are not wasting time on candidates who simply do not meet the minimum criteria set forth.
+Disqualification and pre-screening questions prevent recruiters from wasting time on candidates who simply do not meet the minimum criteria required for a role.

-If you do not meet these hard requirements, you may be automatically eliminated from the candidate pool (but these factors are often out of your control).
+If you do not meet these hard requirements, you'll be automatically eliminated from the candidate pool.

-These pre-screening questions contribute to a score that recruiters can use to rank applicants.
+Instead of serving as an automatic disqualifier, pre-screening questions contribute to a score that recruiters can later use to rank applicants.

 Recruiters can also perform candidate searches to filter down the applicant pool.

-Recruiters can use Taleo and other applicant tracking systems to conduct keyword searches on applications and filter search results.
+Recruiters can use Taleo and other applicant tracking systems to conduct keyword searches on applications.

 Elements recruiters can filter by include your: